pskfyi/minecraft-outlander-modpack/pack/config.md

 copper shovels, hoes, and picks can precede iron and serve as the first metal tools.

+## Botany Pots

+### Growth Speed

+The role of this mod within this pack is to provide early game tech that leads into automation.
+One of this pack's goals is that automation should be slow - it should be churning away while the player is off exploring or tending to other concerns.
+In the default configuration, most crops are harvestable every 1min or 2mins, meaning that a single weat seed can be harvested 20 times per day.
+Compare to a vanilla plot of farmland with wheat, which is lucky to yield a harvest every day and a half.
+In addition to speed, the pots add predictability, convenience by being untramplable and self-replanting, and in the early midgame they become trivially automateable.

+For these reasons I have nerfed soils so that harvests are once per day by default.
+Some crops have special soils which will double this rate.
+Rich Soil from Farmers Delight quadruples the base rate, making it of central importance, it has been made more complex to craft to balance against this.

+### Soil Varieties

+The great number of soil varieties and lack of tag-based recipes led to several hundred JEI entries, making the recipe screen almost unusable and daunting.
+I have opted to remove almost all soils to declutter this.
+Most of them were functionally redundant and merely aesthetic, ex. being able to use any wood as a soil for any fungus, and each pairing taking up a separate recipe entry.

+Importantly, I have also removed the ability to till dirt in-pot and the ability for farmland to be used as potted soil.
+Partly this was about decluttering, but functionally only acted as a small idiot tax, penalizing players who did not realize that this could be done by depriving them of a 5% efficiency bonus.

+Now almost all crops support just 2 soils: vanilla Dirt, and Farmer's Delight Rich Soil.

+### Tiers

+Due to clutter in JEI's crafting catalyst view (the items in the box on the left side of a recipe screen) this mod outstayed its welcome almost immediately.
+Additionally it makes no sense.
+This has instead been replanced by tweaking Rich Soil from Farmer's Delight to act as the speed tier bottleneck.

+It's possible that unique, magical soils will be added to represent additional tiers.

+(Note: Significant investigation was done to hide JEI catalysts.
+It's not possible within REI.
+I made a request in the REI Discord and the author immediately responded positively, so it's possible this issue will be resolved.)

 ## Cold Sweat

 Added a Curios charm slot to hold the thermometer.